prabinpebam/figma-liquid-glass/documentation/tech-spec.md

 ## Construction
 The Liquid glass element is constructed in the following manner.

-THe name of the Liquid glass element frame layer should be constrcuted in the following manner [LG - ET10 RS25 CA5 BB1.0]
+The name of the Liquid glass element frame layer should be constrcuted in the following manner [LG - ET10 RS25 CA5 BB1.0]
 LG = Liquid glass
 ET10 = Edge thickness: 10